 The cost of transporting Canadian oil and natural gas to markets is impacted by constraints imposed by limited egress capacity including pipelines and rail.
-Egress options can be impacted by unexpected disruptions in services caused by a variety of factors such as pipeline faults, public protests or regulatory actions.
+Egress options can be impacted by unexpected disruptions in services caused by a variety of factors such as pipeline faults, natural disasters, public protests or regulatory actions.
 The price differential may make production of oil and natural gas uneconomic in Canada or could require further price reductions for the Company's services.
-If the Company cannot offset such costs or differentials by its North American business, such matters could have a material adverse effect on the Company's business, financial condition, results of operations and cash flows.
+If the Company cannot offset such costs or differentials through its United States operations, such matters could have a material adverse effect on the Company's business, financial condition, results of operations and cash flows.